Mecknavorz/TeethAI/README.md

 ## TeethDetection.py
 the CNN used to binary classify if teeth are in the pic or not (currently empty, will fill out tommorrow)

-## Test_Model and model.tflite
-just some saved test models used for testing the tensorflow integration in the app

 ## TeethSeg.py
 the teeth segmentation AI